hashfydr/void-CLI/README.md

 void
 ```

-This will launch the application and present you with the main menu.
+This will launch the application